zw199502/navigation_among_pedestrians/README.md

 - test, ```python test.py```, load your own network weights ```model_weight_file = os.path.join(args.output_dir, 'weight_episode_12000.h5')```

 ### CADRL_LSTMRL_SARL_RGL
+- codes are based on the open-source solution from https://github.com/ChanganVR/RelationalGraphLearning
 - pytorch-cpu, gpu is not supported
 - enter the fold RelationalGraphLearning and install the project, ```pip install -e .```
 - select whether to use imitation learning or not in the crowd_nav/train.py file, ```parser.add_argument('--il_random', default=False, action='store_true')```